Joseph Cowen: Political career

+Other interests

-Shortly afterwards, however, the 'Blaydon Brick' retired both from parliament and from public life in 1886, professing his disgust at the party intrigues of politics, and devoted himself to conducting his newspaper, the Newcastle Daily Chronicle, and to his private business.
+Cowen retired both from parliament and from public life in 1886, professing his disgust at the party intrigues of politics, and devoted himself to conducting the Newcastle Daily Chronicle (which he had established in 1858), and to his private business.
 In this capacity he exercised a wide influence on local opinion, and the revolt of the Newcastle electorate in later years against "doctrinaire Radicalism" was largely due to his constant preaching of a broader outlook on national affairs.
-He served as President of the first day of the 1873 Co-operative Congress.
+He served as president of the first day of the 1873 Co-operative Congress.

-Behind the scenes he continued to play a powerful part in forming North-country opinion until his death.
+Behind the scenes, he continued to play a powerful part in forming North-country opinion until his death.
 His letters were published by his daughter in 1909.

+Legacy

 A fine bronze statue of Cowen stands in Westgate Road in Newcastle upon Tyne.

 His name lives on in The Joseph Cowen Lifelong Learning Centre, a Charitable Incorporated Organisation also based in Newcastle upon Tyne, delivering the 'Explore' lecture programme.